 Assistant/Associate Professor of Nursing

-The Assistant/Associate Professor Professor of Nursing is responsible for the day-to-day activities of a course (i.e. grades, schedules, syllabi, calendars, etc.) as well as lecture/classroom theoretical content with practical learning experiences in clinical supervision.
+The Assistant/Associate Professor of Nursing is responsible for the day-to-day activities of a course (i.e. grades, schedules, syllabi, calendars, etc.) as well as lecture/classroom theoretical content with practical learning experiences in clinical supervision.
 Position is tenure track with salary and rank based on candidate’s qualifications.
 Candidate must demonstrate a vital Christian faith and integrate Christian faith with teaching and learning.
-Twelve-month position to begin August 2020.
+Twelve-month position to begin as soon as position is filled.

 - Teaches one or more subjects within prescribed curriculum using a variety of teaching methodologies to facilitate and engage students in the learning process.

-- Embraces and integrates the Christian mission and vision of LC, the nursing program mission and philosophy, student learning outcomes, the curriculum model and clinical expectations.
+- Embraces and integrates the Christian mission and vision of LCU, the nursing program mission and philosophy, student learning outcomes, the curriculum model and clinical expectations.

 - Facilitates student application of theory to clinical.